 About Steven Kotler

-Steven Kotler is a New York Times bestselling author, an award-winning journalist, and the co-founder & director of research for the Flow Genome Project.
+Steven Kotler is a New York Times bestselling author, an award-winning journalist, and the co-founder & director of research for the Flow Research Collective.
 He is one of the world’s leading experts on ultimate human performance.
 His 2016 book, BOLD: How to Go Big, Create Wealth, and Impact the World, is a radical, how-to guide for using exponential technologies, moonshot thinking, and crowd-powered tools to help today’s entrepreneurs make their boldest dreams come true.
 Bold has been included on the New York Times, Wall Street Journal and Amazon best-seller lists.

 Never known for slowing down, Steven’s most recent publication, Stealing Fire: How Silicon Valley, the Navy Seals, and Maverick Scientists Are Revolutionizing the Way We Live and Work, came out early last year.
 In it, he and co-author Jamie Wheal investigate the pioneering work of scientists and the leading edges of this human high-performance revolution.
 We spoke to Steven about his upcoming session at Nordic Business Forum 2018 entitled, “Climbing Mount Bold: How Organizations Can Level Up Their Game Like Never Before”.